zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_proxy/_index.md

     --parameters azuredeploy.example.parameters.json
     ```

-- Verify the resources are created on the Azure Portal on the resource group:
+- Verify the resources are created on the Azure portal on the resource group:

     ![Resources created on resource group](./01.png)